 I opened my mouth.
 Closed it.
 Opened it again.

 I slumped.
 "Fine.
-I'll be the contraband lingerie."
+I'll go along with it."

 Grandmama reached for a jar on the shelf and began mixing a poultice.
-"She's going to need new papers, a new name, and a lot more sense if she plans to survive outside these woods."
+"She's going to need new papers, a new name, and a lot more sense if she plans to survive out there."

 "Working on it," I muttered.